 In September 2020, the Federal Motor Carrier Safety Administration (FMCSA) updated HOS rules, resulting in changes to the exemption.

-This article will focus on driving in adverse conditions and what the HOS exemption update means to you and your fleet.
+This article will focus on adverse driving conditions and what the HOS exemption update means to you and your fleet.

 What are Adverse Driving Conditions?